bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 ## Anatomy imaging data

 Anatomy MRI sequences measure static, structural features of the brain.

-Each type of contrast has an associated suffix, resulting in many suffixes for this datatype.
+This datatype is divided into two groups: non-parametric and parametric.

-For the sake of convenience, these suffixes are broadly divided into two groups: non-parametric and parametric.
+Non-parametric structural images have an arbitrary scale.

-Non-parametric suffixes have an arbitrary scale.
+For example, T1w data are T1-weighted,
-For example, T1w data are T1-weighted, but the values do not correspond to actual T1 value estimates.
+but the values do not correspond to actual T1 value estimates.

-Parametric suffixes, on the other hand, have a non-arbitrary scale.
+Parametric structural imaging, on the other hand, use a non-arbitrary scale.
-A T1map file contains T1 value estimates, in seconds.
+For example, a T1map file contains T1 value estimates, in seconds.

 ### Non-parametric structural MR images